 Both players bring pros and cons to the table, with Hollis-Jefferson being the superior on-ball defender and Boucher being more effective as a help defender.
 Defensively, I give the edge to Hollis-Jefferson, though.
 Boucher’s LOUD! blocks, while memorable, are offset by frequent gaffes.

 Asked before the game in Phoenix what he made of Boucher’s recent struggles, Nurse put it rather bluntly:

-- Raptors head coach, Nick Nurse, when asked about Chris Boucher's recent struggles
+"“I would say quite simply the answer is his mental approach, right?”– Raptors head coach, Nick Nurse, when asked about Chris Boucher’s recent struggles"

 In the end, I think both players see their minutes squeezed once the likes of Gasol and Ibaka return.
 But ultimately, Nick Nurse will wind up going with Hollis-Jefferson more down the stretch.
 However, the playoffs bring with them heightened importance on outside shooting, meaning we could see Boucher more once the season shifts to playoff mode.

 The question is: Is Chris Boucher going to be in Nick Nurse’s good books once the playoffs arrive?